Freddie P. Peters lives in London. She was first a lawyer and then became an investment banker.

 I’m sure your readers are looking forward to the next Henry Crowne book.
 And I’m sure many of them will also check out Blood Dragon, the first in the Nancy Wu series.

 There you have it.
-French author Freddie P. Peters, who still writes her books by hand, have a cat that helps her to edit and believe in respect, kindness and honesty.
+French author Freddie P. Peters, who still writes her books by hand, has a cat that helps her to edit and believe in respect, kindness and honesty.

 We wish you a strong group of regular readers who are engaged and give frequent feedback, and we all look forward to your next book.